Contact Information

 - In progress.
 Commentary on Tristia 1, Ovid's first book of poetry from exile, under contract with Cambridge U.P. in the series Cambridge Greek and Latin Classics.

 - In progress.
-Latin Poetry across Languages: Allusion, Translation and Classical Tradition (working title).
+Latin Poetry across Languages: Adventures in Allusion, Translation and Classical Tradition (working title).
 Book-length exploration of the cross-linguistic and intercultural relations of Latin literature, both in antiquity and between antiquity and (early) modernity.
 I delivered an early report on the project on November 8-13 2013 as the J.H.Gray Lectures in the Faculty of Classics, Cambridge University, England.
 In 2014-15 my research on the project was funded by a Fellowship from the National Endowment for the Humanities.
 Now under contract with Cambridge U.P.

 - Grace Funsten.
 En versus facio: Rewriting Augustan Elegy in Latin Epitaphs, Maximianus, and Louise Labé.
 Diss., 2022.